- Direct Pay Authorization (DPA)

 Conflict of Interest Procedures

-Western Illinois University, as a general rule, does not enter into any type of contract with employees or businesses owned by an employee or members of their immediate family.
-However, when there is an operational necessity to purchase commodities, equipment, or services from an employee or immediate family of employees, prior approval of the respective dean, vice president, and the President of the University, or his designee, is necessary.
+Western Illinois University, per the Illinois Procurement Code (30 ILCS 500/50), does not enter into any type of contract with employees or businesses owned by an employee or members of their immediate family (spouse/child).
+However, when there is an operational necessity and it is in the best interest of the State to purchase commodities, equipment, or services from an employee or immediate family of employees, prior approval must be received from the State.
+The Purchasing Office will prepare the necessary paperwork and submit for approval from the State once a conflict of interest has been noted on a contract, Direct Pay Authorization or an Online Purchase Requisition.
+In addition to the approvals of the respective dean and/or vice president, a Letter of Justification from the requesting department is required and must be forwarded to the Purchasing Office.
 Prior approval is required in the following instances:

 There are two types of conflict of interest to be addressed: